The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-403-ko2/README.md

 ## What is a game engine
-To put it simply, a game engine is a large framework that helps streamline the process of making video games.
-Let's imagine that you created a grade automation program for a school, and you're making a similar one for another school.
-You wouldn't want to create the whole program from scratch again.
-You can just re-use the one you had already created to save you time.
+To put it simply, a game engine is a powerful framework that streamlines the process of developing video games.
+Think of it like this: imagine you created a grade automation program for a school, and now you're making a similar one for another school.
+You wouldn’t want to build the whole thing from scratch again — you'd reuse your existing system to save time and effort.

-This is the same logic for when people build on the same game engine.
-Instead of creating a whole new engine, they use the premade ones on the market.
-Now, these game engines have slightly different features build in.
-At typical game engine includes a suite of tools, libraries, and systems that allow developers to focus on their specific game content and logic!
-Things like:
+Game engines work the same way.
+Instead of creating all the core systems from the ground up, developers use pre-built engines to focus on the unique parts of their game — like mechanics, story, or visuals.

+Game engines come with different built-in features, but most include a suite of tools and systems to support game development, such as:

-* graphics/rendering engine
+* Graphics/Rendering engine

-* physics engine
+* Physics engine

-* audio engine
+* Audio engine

-* input handling
+* Input handling

-* animation system
+* Animation system

-* scripting system
+* Scripting system

-* asset managment (sprites, models, etc.)
+* Asset management (e.g., sprites, models, sounds)

-* and more!
+* And more!

 * Why should someone learn the language/framework that you are learning?